Jwink3101/notefile/readme.md

 ## Change Log:

+* **20200521.0**:
+    * Filename is no longer tracked metadata.
+It will not be removed from existing notes though.
+It was unneeded since the note itself had the filename and makes it *less* clear with links.
+See `scripts/remove_filename.py` to remove filenames
+    * Cleared up that orphaned repairs do NOT check mtime unless `--mtime` and added appropriate test.
+    * Bug Fixes:
+        * Fixed a bug where dry run metadata repair would still rewrite the notefile even without (correctly) updating the file
+        * Fixed a bug where a repair could overwrite an existing file

 * **20200517.0**:
     * Adds `-F` for grep (i.e. `re.escape` the query)
     * Fixes shebang (I left `python2` for testing but python2 support will go away soon)